 It may sound farfetched, but hear me out.

 We all start out on a common path.
 After high school, college.
 After college, med school (or PA school, or nursing, etc).
-Then work…. until retirement, right?
+Then work…. until retirement.
 We stay on our paths until we are forced off the track.
 Burnout forced me off the track.
 I was initially the typical full-time doc with high aspirations.
 I was the high school valedictorian and the Harvard graduate who everyone expected would “do something great someday.”
 Yet I couldn’t make that work with my family and personal life.
+My marriage was disintegrating.
 I felt like a failure.
 I had succumbed to weakness.

 When I hit the burnout wall it careened me over to a different path.
 This path is unique to me now.
 It may not be what I had originally envisioned, but it’s much more fulfilling and balanced than it was previously.
 I have been able to explore many different aspects of life that I didn’t have time to explore before.
 I dove happily into triathlon.
 I can honestly call myself an endurance athlete.
 I’m delving deeper into nutrition and home cooking.
 I’m practicing yoga, mindfulness, and meditation on a regular basis and I’m trying to share these tidbits of wisdom that I’m learning with all of you.
 As a consequence I’m much more resilient now and I have burnout to thank.